natereid72/gitops/README.md

 /aks contains an example XR manifest to create an AKS cluster

-In a production model, these two directories would reside in separate repositories.

 /policy contains a simple example Gatekeeper config.

+In a production model, these three directories would reside in separate repositories.

 /argoapps contains application deifnitions for argoCD that consume the platform, aks, amd policy directories.